PetaLinux

 • ZC706: DIP switch SW11 must be set to 00110 (1=OFF,2=OFF,3=ON,4=ON,5=OFF)

-• UltraZed-EV: DIP switch SW2 (on the SoM) is set to 1000 (1=ON,2=OFF,3=OFF,4=OFF)
+• UltraZed-EV: DIP switch SW2 (on the SoM) is set to 1000 (1=ON,2=OFF,3=OFF,4=OFF).
+The UZ-EV BSP routes the boot SD interface through PSU SD1, so use the carrier’s SD1 slot.

 • ZCU102: DIP switch SW6 must be set to 1000 (1=ON,2=OFF,3=OFF,4=OFF)